ABOUT —

 Relational / Relationality

-• This is as much the case for human beings as it is for the things of nature.
-We only exist and can be understood in relation to other human beings and to the things in the world.
+- We only exist and can be understood in relation to other human beings and to the stuff of the world.

-• We come to “know” ourselves and become who we are through others.
+- We come to “know” and become (also echoing Vygotsky) through others, and specifically by creatively imitating others.

 Activity

-• Activities are inclusive of everything.
+- Activities are inclusive of everything.
 Activity gives expression to relationality, to the connectedness of everything.
-“Doings” do not.

-• People create meaning together through the activity of speaking.
+- People create (new) meaning together through the activity of speaking.

-• The value of activity as an ontological unit for understanding human beings is that gets beyond the dichotomy of thought and action that is present in other ontological units and, therefore, beyond the mind/body split.
+- “Activity” (as an understanding of what is) gets beyond the dichotomy of thought and action that is present in other ontological units and, therefore, beyond the mind/body split.

 Development

-• The process of developing as a person, a family, a group, a community, a nation, a world is socially accomplished, not an individual unfolding of an internal and linear process.
+- The process of developing as a person, a family, a group, a community, a nation, a world is socially accomplished, not the individual unfolding of an internal and linear process.

-• Development does not need to stop at childhood.
-When it does, because of cultural and social constraints, it can be reinitiated in environments that support the activity of developing.
+- Development does not need to stop at childhood.
+When it does, it can be reinitiated in environments that support the activity of developing.

 Play

-• There are many kinds of play but the most important for development is play that involves us in doing things we do not yet know how to do and being people and animals that we are not.
+- There are many kinds of play but the most important for development is play that involves us in doing things we do not yet know how to do and performing as others whom/that we are not.
 In play, we can be dancers when we don’t know how to dance; we can read books when we don’t know how to read, we can meow like a kitten even though we are not one.

 Performance

-• We always are who we are/who we are becoming.
-Continuously creating new performances is how we organize that relationship all through our lives.
+- We always are who we are and who we are growing into.
+Continuously creating new performances with others is how we organize that relationship throughout life.

-• Since we are not limited by an overzealous appeal to the Law of the Excluded Middle, we are perfectly comfortable understanding performance as something human beings always do and as something human beings can choose to do.
+- We understand performance as something human beings always do and (dialectically) as something human beings can choose to do.

 Improvisation